California Sustainable Energy Entrepreneurial Development (CalSEED) Initiative

 Economic Development

-The CalSEED Initiative fills important niche in the energy innovation space by providing initial small grant funding to energy entrepreneurs to prove out their technology concept.
+The CalSEED Initiative fills an important niche in the energy innovation space by providing initial small grant funding to energy entrepreneurs to prove out their technology concept.
 The results can be used to attract private sector funding.

 Key Project Members